Terms and Conditions

 6. Intellectual Property Rights

 6.1 Copyright in each Material contained in a Yearbook shall be owned by its author.
-In accordance with the provisions of the General Terms and Conditions, each author shall grant the Provider a worldwide, sub-licensable, perpetual, transferable, royalty free and non-exclusive licence to use, distribute, reproduce, modify, adapt, publicly display any Materials posted on the Website or submitted to the Provider, in whole or in part, and to incorporate such Materials into any proprietary works of the Provider in any format or medium now known or later developed for any purposes, including for the purposes of:
+In accordance with the provisions of the General Terms and Conditions, each author shall grant the Provider a worldwide, perpetual, royalty free licence to use, reproduce, modify, or adapt any Materials posted on the Website or submitted to the Provider, in whole or in part, for the purposes of:

 6.2 To the extent that the provisions of the General Terms and Conditions do not govern any Material contained in any Yearbook, the Editor hereby acknowledges and agrees that the Editor shall, at the request of the Provider, cause the author of such Material to execute such reasonable agreements as may be required to ensure that the author grants similar rights to that granted by authors under the General Terms and Conditions.